-The following sections address the Regional Justice Center and the Law, Safety and Justice Agencies which include the Corrections and Detention, Prosecuting Attorney Office, Office of Public Defense, District Court, Department of Public Safety, Department of Judicial Administration, Superior Court and Department of Youth Services.
+The following sections address the Regional Justice Center and the Law, Safety and Justice Agencies which include the Corrections and Detention, Prosecuting Attorney Office, ((Office))Department of Public Defense, District Court,((Department of Public Safety,)) Sheriff's Office, Department of Judicial Administration, Youth Services Center and Superior Court((And Department of Youth Services)).
 The sections are further categorized by regional and local functions.